BASEPOINT ACADEMY: Teen Suicidal Ideation

 The best defense is a good offense.
 Working with mental health care providers is the best way to help your teen pursue healing.

-At BasePoint Academy, each teen patient undergoes a thorough evaluation and assessment process to determine the appropriate path and level of treatment needed.
+At BasePoint Academy, each teen patient undergoes a thorough suicidal thoughts evaluation and assessment process to determine the appropriate path and level of treatment needed.

 Once an individualized treatment plan is developed, they will begin dedicated treatment in individual therapy, group therapy, and psychiatric interventions, along with academic support.